CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/perform-database-assessments.md

 ## Review

-In this lab you have:
+In this lab, you have:

 - Connected to the WideWorldImporters database on the SQL 2019 VM
 - Performed assessments for migration